Recently I was using Vercel to deploy a SPA React Application. And I was reminded of how it works.

 Now back to my situation with my React SPA app hosted on Vercel.

-In my case the fix was adding this Vercel.json
+In my case the fix was adding this Vercel.json file

 {